AVMTools/avm-stealer/readme.md

 ---

 ### ⚠️ 〢 Disclaimer

-This project is provided **for educational, experimental, and development purposes only**.
+> [!CAUTION]
-Any malicious, illegal, or improper use of this code is strictly prohibited.
+> This project is provided **for educational, experimental, and development purposes only**.

-The author **is not responsible** for any misuse, damages, or violations caused by third parties using this project.
+> Any malicious, illegal, or improper use of this code is strictly prohibited.

-By downloading or using this project,
+> The author **is not responsible** for any misuse, damages, or violations caused by third parties using this project.
-**you accept full responsibility for your own use**.
+> By downloading or using this project, **you accept full responsibility for your own use**.